pbjorklund/pbjorklundblog/content/posts/music-genre-deep-dive-update-1.md

 | ½           | Breaks new ground for terrible                                                                                     |

 ## Genres listened to
 The second batch of genres I listened to.
-See first batch [here](./music-genre-deep-dive.md#).
+It's... varied.
+Yeah.
+Varied.

 ---
 ### Livetronica